 Those who already have diabetes have an increased risk of developing gum disease.
 Infection may cause insulin resistance which really disrupts blood sugar control, making diabetes even harder to manage.

 Gingivitis may have a role in clogged arteries and blood clots.
 The bacteria in the mouth, it seems, may cause inflammation throughout the entire body.
 The inflammation may be what helps create atherosclerotic plaque in the arteries, leading to heart attack or stroke.
 Gum disease and tooth decay are also linked to plaque in the carotid artery as well.

 The National Institute of Dental and Craniofacial Research approximates that as many as 18% of preterm, low birth weight babies born in the United States each year may be credited to oral infections.
 Oral bacteria releases toxins, which travel through the mother’s placenta to the fetus and can interfere with healthy growth and development.
 It can also produce labor-triggering substances too soon, potentially causing premature labor and birth.

 A convincing case for good oral health habits

 If a fresh, healthy, pearly-white smile wasn’t enough reason to take diligent care of your mouth, the connection between your oral health and total health gives you all the more reason to maintain a healthy oral routine.
 Commit yourself to practicing good hygiene each and every day by remembering brushing and flossing is not only keeping your mouth, teeth, and gums healthy but your entire body healthy as well.

-If you’re in the Memphis area and are looking for a dentist practice to help you achieve better oral health overall, look no further than Cooley and Vick DDS.
+If you’re in the Memphis area and are looking for a dentist practice to help you achieve better oral health overall, look no further than Cooley DDS.
 We can help you get back on track with your oral health by scheduling an appointment, and our friendly staff is able to answer any questions you may have about how to better take care of your teeth and gums.
 Make sure to stop by our Germantown location or give us a call at 901.754.3117.